-Why should you become a College in the Schools teacher?
+Why become a College in the Schools teacher?

 By becoming a CITS teacher, you will join UMD faculty as a Teaching Specialist.
 You will: